coderbro7642/coderbro7642.github.io/resume.md

 * Email: Ryanmitchell508@gmail.com
 * Mobile: 04 2358 8191
 * Address: U 2/18 Bowley Street, Pacific Pines 4211
 * Personal Summary: I pride myself on being a hardworking, enthusiastic and diligent individual.
 I approach situations with a sense of seeking remarkable resolutions and ensuring that all parties involved reach a harmonious outcome.
 I typically seek to work as both an autonomous individual and as part of a team.
-I am currently studying full time at Griffith University, so part time work is ideal, although would be open to considering full time positions.
+I am currently studying part time at Griffith University, so any work situation would be ideal, whether it be part time, full time or casual.
+I am also currently working as a dispatch officer at Chempro Online

 ## Education & Qualifications
 * Studying a Bachelor of Science and ICT at Griffith University, Gold Coast (current, 3rd year), majoring in Geography and Networks & Security